 Mary wasn’t surprised by the angel, just by what the angel said.
-She is blessed.
-She is going to carry a child, no man required.
-God, the other, was going to enter the world as a child.
+She was blessed, it said.
+She was going to carry a child, no man required.
+God, the Other, was going to enter the world as a child.
 Her child.

-Not to be surprised by the angel itself, Mary must have carried an expectation that God would break the boundaries of her world, that angels would open the doors of her mind.
-And Mary responded the only way that we can ever really respond to God.
+Not to be surprised by the angel itself, Mary must have carried some expectation that God could break the boundaries of her world, that angels would open the doors of her mind.
+And Mary responded the only way that anyone can ever really respond to God.

 Sometimes the world rises, or sinks, to our expectations.
-Angels appear because we believe they will.
+Angels appear, maybe because we believe they will.
 We see God at work because we are watching, waiting for something to happen.

-And when it happens, it is not what we thought.
+But when it happens, it’s not what we thought.
 The angels tell us things that make no sense.